top of page

 • Starlink plug

-Unless you want a different mounting solution, the kit has just about everything you need.
-The only thing we added was a watertight cable gland.
+Unless you want a different mounting solution, the kit has everything you need to hook-it-up to a power source and get online.
+The only thing we added was a watertight cable gland and Victron Orion-Tr DC to DC converter, which were used as part of our permanent, on-deck installation.

-We mounted our Starlink Mini on the roof of the hardtop, forward of the boom and mast, and away from where the genoa and sheet lines could conflict with it.
-You can see the mast in the obstruction test, which was the same with our High Performance dish, but it doesn't seem to impact performance.
+We mounted our Starlink Mini on the roof of our catamaran, forward of the boom and mast, and away from where the genoa and sheet lines could conflict with it.
+Just like with the previous High Performance dish you can see the mast in the obstruction test, but it doesn't seem to impact performance speeds.

-After 3 months of daily use, we can confidently say the Starlink Mini holds up.
+After 9+ months of daily use, we can confidently say the Starlink Mini holds up.
+Here are some of our observations, including how it compares to our original High Performance dish.

-• There's been no noticeable drop in speed compared to our original dish.
-Even with 3 adults aboard running multiple devices, streaming and uploading large video files, it’s been rock solid.
+• There's been very little drop in speed compared to our original dish.
+The Mini easily handles 3 adults aboard running multiple devices, streaming and uploading large video files.
+It seems a slight bit slower down in the cabins, which are multiple layers of fiberglass and a greater distance away from the dish than anywhere else aboard.

 • The power draw is usually around 25W, which is a 60–75% power saving over the old dish.
 It’s changed our daily energy use noticeably to the point where we run the generator less often.

-• Native DC power is a game-changer for those wanting to run the system off DC instead of AC.
+• Native DC power is a game-changer for people like us, who want to run the system off DC instead of AC.
+With our previous High Performance dish, the data/power combination cable made this conversion extremely technical.

-• We experienced no issues with performance offshore when priority "Ocean Data" was turned on.
-It was toggled on and off a few times as we sailed between Caribbean islands, for example St Martin to Guadeloupe and Martinique to Trinidad.
+• There was no difference in the performance offshore when priority "Ocean Data" was turned on.
+It was toggled on and off a few times as we sailed between Caribbean islands, and we were able to use the internet as if we were sitting on land.

 Should you get Starlink Mini for your boat?

 The Starlink Mini has been a great addition to our liveaboard setup.
-We’re so happy with the performance, we’ve actually purchased a second Mini dish as a backup for remote cruising where staying connected matters most and getting a new dish can take weeks.
+We’re so happy with the performance, we’ve actually purchased a second Mini dish as a backup for remote cruising.
+That way, if something goes wrong with the first one, it

 If you’re a boater trying to balance connectivity and power draw, I'd recommend that you seriously consider the Starlink Mini.